PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework/tab-completion/basics.md

 This is the easiest way to maintain the added complexity within your module.
 However it makes it a lot harder to reuse scriptblocks and thus is not recommended if you make extensive use of this feature.
-Use with care on lower scale implementations.
+Use with care and on lower scale implementations only.

 > Structure Driven